mleibman/SlickGrid/README.md

 Using this method improves the performance of changing the width of one or more grid columns by a lot.
 The existing API only allows for a whole grid redraw, which can be very slow.
 Pull request with notes [here](https://github.com/mleibman/SlickGrid/pull/897).
 Use cases for fast column size adjustment may be: auto-sizing columns to fit content, responsive sizing cells to fill the screen, and similar.

+Tagged as `2.2.1` so that it meets semver requirements but shows after the latest slickgrid tag of `2.02`.

 # Welcome to SlickGrid